Bangor University - North Wales Clinical Psychology Programme

 - Year 3: Elective/Supplementary (December – September)

-Welsh speaking trainees are often allocated placements where they can use the Welsh language clinically and where possible with supervisors.
+Welsh-speaking trainees are often allocated placements where they can use the Welsh language clinically and where possible with Welsh-speaking supervisors.

 Placements currently available include:

-- Adult Mental Health: including secondary care mental health services, stepped care service, inpatient services, eating disorder service, perinatal mental health, substances misuse services, early intervention psychosis service.
+- Adult Mental Health: including secondary care mental health services, stepped care service, rehabilitation, eating disorder service, perinatal mental health, substances misuse services, early intervention psychosis service, Ministry of Defence, Welsh Ambulance Service Trust.

 - Older Adults including memory clinics and community teams.